Piyush0422120/Nifty50_stats/README.md

 14 queries from the original SQL set have been re-implemented using Pandas.
 Added 3 CLI parameters to present additional insights and make the notebook more interactive.

-You can check out the pandas file at: https://github.com/Piyush0422120/Nifty50_stats/blob/main/Nifty.ipynb
+You can check out the jupyter notebook at: https://github.com/Piyush0422120/Nifty50_stats/blob/main/Nifty.ipynb